gamesbook/pyprototypr/docs/card_decks.rst

 =================================
 `↑ <table-of-contents_>`_

-These commands are effectiively "wrappers" around the Deck and Card commands (respectively) so all of the properties and abilities of those commands can be used via these instead.
-The only real difference is that the default size of a Counter is 1" square (2.44 x 2.54 cm).
+These commands are effectively "wrappers" around the Deck and Card commands (respectively) so all of the properties and abilities of those commands can be used via these instead.
+The only real difference is that the default size of a Counter is 1" square (2.54 cm x 2.54 cm).

 The aim of having these commands is to allow the script to be more informative as to its purpose and use.